Digital-Peak/DPDocker/tests/README.md

 # Tests task
 This task runs the system tests of an extension on joomla 3 and 4 or a core joomla clone.
 System tests are browser tests performed by selenium and written in PHP with [Codeception](https://codeception.com).
 Since Joomla 4.3, the core system tests of the CMS are ported to [cypress](https://www.cypress.io).

 Through a VNC viewer you can actually see what is executed inside a container in the browser, when the extension system tests are executed.
 More information can be found in the "Observe" chapter.
+The joomla extension specific Codeception modules are loaded from DPCeption.
+They offer functionality to test mails, files and do certain Joomla actions.
+More information can be found in the [DPCeption Github repository](https://github.com/Digital-Peak/DPCeption).

 ## Prerequisites extension system tests
 The extension needs a tests folder which is the location for your tests.
 This folder is used as root for your namespaced tests.
 Means every test needs to be in the namespace `Tests/`.
 So it would make sense to put your backend tests into the folder `tests/Acceptance/Administrator/ListViewCest.php`, then the namespace must be `Tests/Acceptance/Administrator`.
 More information can be found in the [Codeception docs](https://codeception.com/docs/GettingStarted).